Anjanikumar-G/ANBHARADWAJ10/README.md

 - 👋 Hi, I’m @ANJANIKUMAR
-- 👀 I’m interested in Android Development
+- 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently learning Android Dev
+- 🌱 I’m currently learning Java Script
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...